hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 Because there has been a large growth of open (public) DNSSEC validating resolvers that are subject to compute resource constraints when handling requests from anonymous clients, this document recommends that validating resolvers should change their behavior with respect to large iteration values.
-Validating resolvers SHOULD treat the zone as insecure when processing NSEC3 records with iterations larger than 100.
+Validating resolvers SHOULD return an insecure response when processing NSEC3 records with iterations larger than 100.
+Validating resolvers MAY return SERVFAIL when processing NSEC3 records with iterations larger than 500.
 Note that this significantly decreases the requirements originally specified in Section 10.3 of {{RFC5155}}.

+Note that a validating resolver MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see {{RFC5155}} section 10.3).

-Validating resolvers returning an insecure answer in this situation SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value [TBD].
+Validating resolvers returning an insecure or SERVFAIL answer in this situation SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value [TBD].

 # Security Considerations